 He has written extensively about notarial practice.
 He is the author of A Notary’s Forms and Precedents and the authoritative text bookPrinciples of Notarial Practice which has been sold in 21 countries and is now approaching its second edition.
 His latest book is Notarizing for International Use – a Guide for American Notaries, Attorneys and Public Officials.

-He is the Chairman of the Board of Governors of the Australian and New Zealand College of Notaries.
+He is a past Chairman of the Board of Governors of the Australian and New Zealand College of Notaries.
 He is also a Fellow of the Society of Notaries of Victoria and is a Councilor and Past-President of the Society.
 He was the first Australian individual member of the International Union of Notaries.

 As Director of Notarial Studies at Victoria University, Melbourne, Australia, Professor Zablud designed and is responsible for the presentation of the Professional Course in Notarial Practice – the pre-eminent qualification for notaries in Australia and one of the outstanding courses of education of its kind.
 He is responsible for the proposed new degree of Master of Notarial Science which, in the ordinary course, will be offered by the University from the first semester 2013.